latheon-network/Latheon/ROADMAP.md

 ## Funding dependency

-Grant or investment funding is expected to accelerate, in order: core protocol engineering → zero-knowledge engineering → developer tooling → public testnet infrastructure → external developer/validator onboarding → security review.
+Grant or investment funding is expected to accelerate, in order: zero-knowledge circuit review → developer tooling → public testnet infrastructure → external developer/validator onboarding → security audit.
 See the project's grant materials for a detailed use-of-funds breakdown.